yashsahugtx/skype-docs/Skype/UCMA/pre-meeting-conference-scheduling.md

 Although the primary modalities of UCMA 5.0 are IM and audio, an organizer can supply information when the conference is being scheduled about additional Multipoint Control Units (MCUs) for other modalities such as data collaboration or application sharing.
 In such cases, the organizer supplies C3P protocol extensions to the UCMA 5.0 Conference Schedule Information.

 > [!NOTE]
-> <P>Extending modalities is an advanced scenario.
-For more information, see <A href="extending-the-ucma-platform.md">Extending the UCMA platform</A>.</P>
+> Extending modalities is an advanced scenario.
+For more information, see [Extending the UCMA platform](extending-the-ucma-platform.md).

 ## Conference web URL

 Starting with Microsoft Office Communications Server 2007 R2, a conference is uniquely identified by its conference ID.
 The conference entry points include a SIP conference URI and a list of phone numbers (Phone Information) coupled with a PSTN conference ID (a numerical sequence that can easily be entered using Dual Tone Multi Frequency (DTMF) tones on a touch-tone phone).

-In addition to the previously listed conference entry points, a conference in UCMA 5.0 is assigned a Web URL, such as https://meet.contoso.com/johndoe/TO765HML, that can be shared with new conference invitees before, during, or after a meeting.
+In addition to the previously listed conference entry points, a conference in UCMA 5.0 is assigned a Web URL such as `https://meet.contoso.com/johndoe/TO765HML` that can be shared with new conference invitees before, during, or after a meeting.

 Clicking this Web URL is the preferred technique for joining a meeting from a computer.
 The Web URL points to a Web server from which is downloaded a Join launcher agent that will join the meeting either from Skype for Business 2015, if installed on the computer, or from .